Markovian Quantum Neuroevolution for Machine Learning: Classification of symmetry-protected topological states

-We stress that, in comparison with the typical variational circuits used in previous works \cite{Lu2020Quantum}, the ansatz circuits found by the MQNE algorithm involves much less gates and variational parameters, while maintaining a comparable classification accuracy.
-For instance, for the example of classification of handwritten-digit images, the classifier used in Ref.\cite{Lu2020Quantum} uses more than $90$ single-qubit and $80$ two-qubit gates with circuit depth larger than $30$ and the number of variational parameters larger than $270$, whereas the circuit found by the MQNE algorithm at the fifth generation contains only $22$ single-qubit and $24$ two-qubit gates with $90$ variational parameters and circuit depth $16$.
-This significant reduction of the circuit depth and number of gates would be crucial for experimental demonstration of quantum learning with NISQ devices.
+This significant reduction of the circuit depth and number of gates (up to a constant factor) is crucial for experimental demonstration of quantum learning with NISQ devices, as the depth of the quantum circuits would be limited due to undesirable noises carried by such devices.
 It not only simplifies the implementation of quantum classifiers substantially from the practical perspective, but also would mitigate the possible barren plateau problem (i.e., vanishing gradient) \cite{McClean2018Barren,Cerezo2020CostFunctionDependent,Grant2019Initialization} in training deep networks.
-We also mention that the performance of the MQNE may be improve further by choosing the hyperparameters judiciously according to different learning problems and experimental setups.
-In the Supplementary Material, we also tested the MQNE algorithm in the task of classification of images from the Wisconsin Diagnostic Breast Cancer dataset, which may have important application in medical machine learning \cite{Erickson2017Machine}.
+We also mention that the performance of the MQNE may be improved further by choosing the hyperparameters judiciously according to different learning problems and experimental setups.
+In the Supplemental Material, we also tested the MQNE algorithm in the task of classification of images from the Wisconsin Diagnostic Breast Cancer dataset, which may have useful application in medical machine learning \cite{Erickson2017Machine}.